evanlin23/BrainrotTCG/README.md

 ## What it does

-Open virtual card packs featuring internet meme characters.
-Each pack contains 5 cards with different rarities (Common, Rare, Epic, Legendary).
-Cards are revealed one at a time with animations, sound effects, and text-to-speech announcing each card name.
-Rare pulls trigger confetti celebrations.
+Open virtual card packs featuring internet meme characters by tearing them open!
+Drag across the dotted line to rip the pack, then reveal 5 cards one at a time.
+Cards come in four rarities (Common, Rare, Epic, Legendary) with weighted drop rates.
+Each reveal includes animations, sound effects, and 3D tilt interactions.
+Epic and Legendary pulls trigger confetti celebrations.
+Your collection is saved locally so you can track every card you've found.

 ## How we built it

 - **React 19** with Vite for fast development
 - **Framer Motion** for smooth card animations and transitions
-- **ElevenLabs TTS** API for dynamic card name announcements
 - **Canvas Confetti** for celebratory effects on rare pulls
-- Auto-discovery system that scans `src/assets/` for card images
+- **Custom audio system** with sound effects for tearing, flipping, and reveals
+- **Local Storage** for persistent collection tracking

 ## Challenges we ran into